 Jean-Paul may hold the world record for never going anywhere without a sketchbook locked under his arm, an artistic obligation he has fulfilled for perhaps thirty years.
 It was in these sketchbooks that he documented his travels in France, Italy, Greece, Egypt, and many other places, where Jean-Paul has laid out his works and his dreams, and how he has for a long time envisioned a retreat for artists in France.
-During his 16 years as a teacher at Pomfret School and for the twenty-eight years he has been known as a professional artist, Jean-Paul has dreamt of returning to and working in the place where he spent much of his youth.
+During his many years as a teacher at Pomfret School and for the thirty years he has been known as a professional artist, Jean-Paul has dreamt of returning to and working in the place where he spent much of his youth.
 He is excited to invite students to join him in this ongoing dream, so that they will not only improve their skills as artists, but also delight in the beautiful country of France, its language, and people.
 He also hopes they will all go home with a sketchbook and never leave home without one again, something many of his previous students have taken to doing.
 Jean-Paul holds the position of Artist in Residence at the Pomfret School.
 He has taught there since 2000.
 He holds a BA in Illustration from Syracuse University.
 He has also studied in Florence, Italy.
 And don’t worry, he is fluent in French.

-Elizabeth Jacquet – Program Director
+Elizabeth Jacquet – Program Directrix

 Wilfred Beriau – Chef